Jibon Kanai Das: Career

-From 29 January 2008 to 27 April 2008, Das was the Director General of the Bangladesh Institute of International and Strategic Studies.
-He was a member of the Gulshan Sarbajanin Puja Udjapan Parishad, and president of President of Jashomadhav Temple Management Committee.
+From 29 January 2008 to 27 April 2008, Das was the director general of the Bangladesh Institute of International and Strategic Studies.
+He was a member of the Gulshan Sarbajanin Puja Udjapan Parishad, and president of the Jashomadhav Temple Management Committee.
 He served as the president of the Bangladesh War Courses Foundation.
 He is an adviser of the Bangladesh Senior Citizen Welfare Society and the chief executive officer of the Forum for the Rights of the Elderly Bangladesh.
 He is the president of the Baridhara DOHS Puja Committee.